Longo President receives the William P. Huber Award for Outstanding Community Leadership.

 Being in place that long means things get a bit organic, becoming one after a while.
 The application of rust remover is not the answer for a pump this old.
 The torch work shown here was necessary since the bolts holding the pump in place had rusted into one solid mass.

-Longo's commitment to the Philadelphia market is stronger than ever with the addition of John LaTorre as the Longo Field Sales Representative for the region.
+Longo's commitment to the Philadelphia market is stronger than ever with the addition of Christopher Korte as the Longo Field Sales Representative for the region.

 We're proud to have Chris as an integral part of our sales team.
 He comes to Longo from Radwell International, where he supported customer requirements for motors, pumps, VFD’s and controls in various end user markets.
 His experience, coupled with Longo’s capabilities, make him uniquely qualified to serve our customer needs.